 Effective January 1, 2019, the Group adopted the new revenue recognition guidance for sugar millers under Philippine Interpretations Committee (PIC) Questions and Answers (Q&A) No. 2019-03.
 This PIC Q&A addresses industry issues on the application of PFRS 15, Revenue from Contracts with Customers, by sugar millers.
 The adoption of PIC Q&A 2019-03 resulted in significant changes in the Group's revenue recognition policies, procedures and controls.
-The adoption is significant to our audit because this involves application of significant management judgment and estimation in: (1) identifying output sharing and cane purchase agreements; (2) determining whether criteria for recognizing revenue on output sharing arrangements are met; (3) determining whether there are other promises in the contract that are separate performance obligations; and (4) determining the timing of the satisfaction of each performance obligation.
+The adoption is significant to our audit because this involves application of significant management judgment and estimation in: (1) identifying output sharing and cane purchase agreements; (2) determining whether criteria for recognizing revenue on output sharing arrangements are met; (3) determining the timing of the satisfaction of each performance obligation.